sandervandevelde/ZipHelper/README.md

 1. ZipHelperLib, the zip/unzip logic
 2. ZipHelperApp, a test application for the zip/unzip logic; it uses a file (included in project) containing Lorem Ipsum text just to fill a stringto start with.
 After execution, check the compression rate.
-3. ZipHelperUnit, a unittest for the zip/unzip logic; it uses a text string, no files.
+3. ZipHelperUnit, a unittest for the zip/unzip logic; it uses a text string, not a file.

 ## Contribute